-On July 1, 2020, African American CEOs from Y’s across the country hosted a virtual town hall on Unlearning Systemic Racism.
-Attendees heard from a host of knowledgeable, passionate and influential speakers on the devastating intergenerational impact of racism that leads to deeply embedded misinformation, bias and fear in all of our communities.
+On July 1, 2020, African American CEOs from Y’s across the country hosted the first virtual town hall on Unlearning Systemic Racism.
+Since then, there have been several town hall meetings with a host of knowledgeable, passionate and influential speakers on the devastating intergenerational impact of racism that leads to deeply embedded misinformation, bias and fear in all of our communities.
 Together, as staff and volunteers across thousands of communities, we can begin to dismantle the systems designed to divide us and rebuild in order to achieve equity for all.

-Click here to visit the YMCA of the USA webpage, where you will find recordings from each speaker along with links to referenced content (books, films, websites) and additional tools to help you move forward on the path of individual and institutional change.
+Click here to visit the YMCA of the USA webpage, where you will find recordings from each speaker along with links to anti-racism resources (books, films, websites) and additional tools to help you move forward on the path of individual and institutional change.

 The Family YMCA of Greater Augusta is committed to fostering, cultivating and preserving a culture of diversity and inclusion.
 We embrace and encourage our employees’ differences in age, color, disability, ethnicity, family or marital status, language, national origin, physical and mental ability, political affiliation, race, religion, sexual orientation, socio-economic status, veteran status and other characteristics that make our employees unique.